 Retrospective Reporting: Reliance on self-reported data for stressful events and income sources may introduce recall bias, although the use of time lines and administrative data helped mitigate this.

-Unmeasured Variables: Psychosocial factors (e.g., depression, emotional stress), sudden administrative errors, and informal income sources were not fully captured, which may influence both grant reduction and child welfare involvement.
+Unmeasured Variables: Psychosocial factors (e.g., depression, emotional stress), administrative errors, and informal income sources were not fully captured, which may influence both grant reduction and child welfare involvement.

 Generalizability: Findings are based on a single urban region (Chicago) and may not extend to different populations or welfare systems.